zce/velite/docs/guide/introduction.md

 "Velite" comes from the English word "elite".

-> "Velite" itself is the code name for Napoleon’s elite army.
+> "Velite" itself is the code name for Napoleon's elite army.

 ## Key Features